 Extreme Weather Conditions

-Snow, ice, and freezing temperatures can all impact the timeline of over-the-road freight—especially if it’s coming over the ALCAN highway.
+Ice, snow, and sub-zero temperatures all affect Alaska trucking routes and timelines—especially along the ALCAN highway.
 Moving freight through these weather conditions requires the right expertise and the right equipment, so it’s important to choose your freight provider carefully.

 Working closely with a freight forwarder or broker with significant Alaska experience will be vital for maintaining the integrity of your supply chain.
 An expert partner can help you plan your freight shipments carefully so, whenever possible, you’re going into the winter months with robust inventory and supplies.
 Additionally, the right partner can also assist with contingency planning so you have a fallback in case of a particularly disruptive weather event.